History

 Students from the Classes of 1907 and 1908 build the “Big C” on Charter Hill (pictured).

-Hubert Howe Bancroft’s library is added to the university’s collection.
+Hubert Howe Bancroft’s collection of manuscripts and books is added to the university’s collection.

 1912